Podchaser Logo

 42:11

-with this or I believe in that, and
+this or I believe in that, and

 42:14

-then the government targets you, that's
+then the government targets you.
+That's

 42:16

-a very egregious violation of the
+a very egregious violation

 42:18

-First Amendment targeting by government because
+of the First Amendment targeting by

-government has more power than the
+government, because government has more power than

 42:23

-individuals do.
+the individuals do.
 I can tell

 42:25